 Authorities announce 2nd coronavirus death in U.S.

-SEATTLE -- Health officials in Washington state said Sunday night that a second person had died from the coronavirus.
+SEATTLE -- Health officials in Washington state said Sunday night that a second person had died from the coronavirus -- a man in his 70s from a nursing facility near Seattle where dozens of people were sick and had been tested for the virus.

-Researchers said the virus may have been circulating for weeks undetected in the greater Seattle area.
+Researchers said earlier the virus may have been circulating for weeks undetected in Washington state.

-In a statement, Public Health--Seattle & King County said a man in his 70s died Saturday.
-On Friday, health officials said a man in his 50s died of coronavirus.
+In a statement, Public Health--Seattle & King County said the man died Saturday.
+On Friday, health officials said a man in his 50s died of coronavirus, the first death from the virus in the U.S..
 Both had underlying health conditions, and both were being treated at a hospital in Kirkland, Washington, east of Seattle.

 - Sign up for CTV News' weekly COVID19 Brief newsletter and get the latest info on the coronavirus sent to your inbox